korzio/jjv-utils/README.md

 - **add(String namespace, Object jsonSchema)** add schema to existing jjv environment
 - **is(String reference, Object data)** validate object by schema reference
 - **generate(String reference[, Boolean isReverse])** generates function to use in functional expressions
-- **find(Object/Array types, Object data, Boolean silent)** throws an error without silent flag in case of not found
+- **find(Object/Array types, Object data)** iterates through an object or array to find appropriate schema to given object.
+Returns `undefined` if not found.

 ## Tests